stephenlee66/bc3415-sentiment-analyser/README.md

 ### Model file not found

-Make sure `model.safetensors` has been downloaded and placed in:
+Make sure `model.safetensors` has been downloaded and placed in with correct file name:

 ```text
 models/bert_model/model.safetensors